silasjeon/awesome-chat-openai/Usages/new-language.md

+* There is a typo or grammatical error in the Input, but I didn't fix it to leave it as it was.

 ## Input:

 Create a new language like English.
 Use a method like Korean that changing verbe tense adding something in the end.